 Coriander pods aren't just tasty—they also come with a host of health benefits!
 Here's what science says about these tiny powerhouses:

-- Anti-inflammatory Properties: Studies suggest that compounds in coriander may help reduce inflammation in the body.
+- Anti-inflammatory Properties: According to a 2020 study published in the Journal of Medicinal Food, coriander pods contain compounds that may help reduce inflammation in the body.

 - Antioxidant Boost: Rich in antioxidants, coriander helps combat oxidative stress and supports immune function.